Discover Omnia

 Search Analytics & Feedback – Monitor search trends, analyze failed searches, and use employee feedback to continuously refine search accuracy.

-Fast, precise search and well-structured navigation reduce frustration and inefficiencies, ensuring employees spend less time searching and more time working.
+Good intranet features like smart navigation and search improve usability and adoption.
 An intuitive intranet design helps employees quickly locate the content and resources they need, leading to better efficiency and higher adoption.
 See examples of Omnia features that support a customized search experinece.

 Key Features That Support Working on the Go: